iamnavadip/Module-3/README.md

-# List Operations in Python: Sum of List Items
+# 1.List Operations in Python: Sum of List Items

 ## 🎯 Aim
 To write a Python program that calculates the **sum of all elements** in a list.